-If you are thinking of having a bathroom extractor fan fitted, it is important to choose the right one and to have it installed correctly.
+If you are thinking of having a bathroom extractor fan fitted in your bathroom, wet room or kitchen it is important to choose the right one and to have it installed correctly.

 Advances in building materials and processes mean that new-builds are more energy-efficient than ever.
 This is great for reducing energy bills and carbon footprints but one element of this energy-efficiency is an increased air-tightness in the home in general.
 It means that less heat escapes but also increases the need for mechanical ventilation.

 Building regulations stipulate the rates of air exchange that must be provided by ventilation systems but you will want to consider airflow rates even if installing an extractor fan in an older property.
 Experienced ventilation providers will be able to advise on the size, power and type of fan for the size, shape, and usage of your bathroom.

 As well as making sure you have adequate airflow, there are several other issues to consider.
 Our local ventilation experts can provide the advice that will help to ensure you find the right solution for your bathroom.